tardate/LittleArduinoProjects/Equipment/NanoVNA/README.md

 ### Menu Map

-The menu mmap for the version of the software that came pre-installed:
+The menu map for the version of the software that came pre-installed:

 ![menu-map](./assets/menu-map.jpg)